 I started the Florida Disability Access and Awareness Foundation in recognition of a problem with how individuals with disabilities are received in the community.
 I wanted to improve that perception, dispel stereotypes and prejudice, and promote empathy and inclusion.
 In today’s society we need to use tools that speak to the majority of people to be effective.
 That’s why FDAAF uses new media projects and technology to change how people think and feel about disabilities.

-Zachary Taylor, Development Lead
+Zachary Taylor, Lead Developer

 I come from a hearing family.
 When I was halfway through the 3rd grade I fell ill.
 I was misdiagnosed with the flu that later turned out to be meningitis.
 One day my hearing and balance both disappeared.
 I couldn’t walk very well under my own power much less ride a bike.
 A cochlear implant eventually aided my balance struggles on a bicycle.

-At Full Sail I designed a variety of games, even a controller for those limited to one hand, with a different team each time.
+At Full Sail I designed a variety of games.
+I even designed a controller for those limited to one hand, collaborating with a different team each time.
 When audio cues were discussed I was always that person in groups who would ask, “But what if the player can’t hear or is playing with the volume muted?”
 I also played a direct role in the captioning and accurate captioning of content for the Game Design program.
 It was likely fitting that I became the first online graduate for their Game Design program.

 While there I became involved with FDAAF and continue working diligently with a fantastic team to this day to provide more access and awareness for those like me.